 Unlocking Video with SimpliSafe Interactive

 Video monitoring and recording is another important feature that SimpliSafe’s Interactive plan unlocks for you.
-Of course, you’ll have to spring for the company’s indoor camera, the SimpliCam.
+Of course, you’ll have to spring for the company’s cameras — the SimpliCam, the SimpliSafe Outdoor Camera, or the SimpliSafe Video Doorbell.
+We tested SimpliSafe with the indoor camera.
 For $99, we think this little camera punches well above its weight class with 1080p HD resolution, two-way talk, and motion-triggered recording.
-But bear in mind, this is an indoor-only security camera.
-SimpliSafe doesn’t offer a dedicated outdoor camera; not yet anyway.

 Having the Interactive monitoring plan allowed us to view and record our live video stream from pretty much anywhere.
 As mentioned, we left town at one point, and it was ultra-easy to open the app and view our streaming footage.
 Thankfully, we saw zero activity, except for a few passing shadows at sunset — and the SimpliCam was smart enough not to trigger this as “activity.”